By: Atlanta DUI Lawyer William C. Head

 As covered by the previous answer, your state laws (where you are driving) control when a driver is going to be charged with DUI felony.

 Using the example of a school bus driver being held to a higher standard in GA, if a South Carolina school bus coming to a Georgia venue to play a high school football “challenge” game is pulled over for a traffic ticket, and the driver is arrested for DUI in Georgia, this special felony law in Georgia applies.
 This is despite the fact that the State of South Carolina may not have the same law making a school bus driver subject to DUI felony punishment.

 On a similar note, over a dozen states in the USA criminalize an implied consent law “DUI refusal,” if (after a lawful arrest) the driver does not agree to submit to the state-administered breathalyzer test or DUI blood test requested.
 If that driver has prior DUI convictions, some states (e.g., North Dakota, Minnesota, and Iowa) may impose felony punishment for the DUI refusal, regardless of whether driver is later convicted of driving while intoxicated.

-The lesson here is that a person who chooses to drink and drive in another state is subject to being criminally sanctioned by the criminal laws of that state, including draconian implied consent law provisions calling for jail time or state prison time, for certain repeat DUI-DWI offenders.
-Therefore, what makes a DUI a felony depends largely upon your prior criminal history and the state in which you are traveling.
+The lesson here is that a person who chooses to drink and drive in another state is subject to being criminally sanctioned by the criminal laws of that state, including Draconian implied consent law provisions calling for jail time or state prison time, for certain repeat DUI-DWI offenders.
+Therefore, asking “is a DUI a felony” depends largely upon your prior criminal history and the state in which you are traveling.